okapi-web/php-code-transformer/README.md

 use Okapi\CodeTransformer\Service\StreamFilter\Metadata\Code;
 use Okapi\CodeTransformer\Transformer;

-class StringTransformer extends Transformer
+// Extend from the "Transformer" class class StringTransformer extends Transformer
 {
+    // Define the target class(es)
     public function getTargetClass(): string|array
     {
         // You can specify a single class or an array of classes